Hezekiah Leonard Clark Jr.: Other affiliations

-Clark was a member of the American Legion Post #588, and a member of the United States Junior Chamber of Commerce (JC’s), where he served as Internal Vice President and External Vice President.
+Clark was a member of the American Legion Post #588, and a member of the United States Junior Chamber of Commerce (JC's), where he served as Internal Vice President and External Vice President.
 He attained the rank of Life Scout, Boy Scouts of America and he was Junior Assistant Scout Master, Troop #132, New Orleans, Louisiana.
 He is a member of the Disabled American Veterans (DAV) Post #15.

-He was elected to The Democratic Executive Committee, District "E", and the president of the 9th Ward Citizen Voters League in his hometown of New Orleans, Louisiana, and National Who’s Who in the Lodging Industry.
+He was elected to The Democratic Executive Committee, District "E", and the president of the 9th Ward Citizen Voters League in his hometown of New Orleans, Louisiana, and National Who's Who in the Lodging Industry.
 He is a lifetime member of the Montford Point U.S. Marine Association (MAL).
 Clark was a Louisiana State Commissioner Stress Analysts Board Member (Lie Detection), and a member of both the National and International Societies of Stress Analysts.

 During his employment as a member of the District Attorney's Staff of New Orleans, Louisiana, he also was a member of the Board of Directors, Louisiana District Attorney's Association Investigators Department.
 In addition, Clark held the Rank of Colonel on the Governor's Staff.

-He conceived and produced a weekly children’s T.V. program on both local and cable channels titled "Thursday Night Variety Show," in the Leesville, Louisiana viewing area.
+He conceived and produced a weekly children's T.V. program on both local and cable channels titled "Thursday Night Variety Show," in the Leesville, Louisiana, viewing area.

-Clark is a lifetime member of the National Organization of Black Law Enforcement Executives (NOBLE).
+Clark was a lifetime member of the National Organization of Black Law Enforcement Executives (NOBLE).